 Graphic Design (for Print), Digital Design, Videos & Animations, Websites & Apps, Logos & Branding, Workshops & Community Engagement and Service Design.

 As well as the above, we’re always excited to try out new things.
 If you’ve got a project that doesn’t fit neatly into one of the above, please get in touch and we might be able to help.

 ETHICAL BUSINESS PRACTICE…

 At Roots and Wings we try to make ethical choices in terms of how we run our business and how we treat each other.
-We’re an Equal Pay and Living Wage employer, so no patriarchy or modern day slavery here.
+We’re an Equal Pay and Living Wage employer.
 Our studio is powered entirely by renewable energy sources through our providers Ecotricity.
-Banking can be a shady business, but from what we can tell, The Co-Operative Bank has the highest ethical standards of all the high street banks, so we use them.
+Banking can be a shady business, but The Co-Operative Bank has the highest ethical standards of all the high street banks, so we use them.
 Finally, being a design company we naturally deal with a fair amount of printed material.
 Far from being dead, we think print is still one of the best ways to communicate with your target audience, although we also like trees and are keen to minimise our carbon footprint through ecologically sustainable and carbon-balanced printing, so we try to ensure all paper and card comes FSC/PEFC approved.